Defense got the better of the offense on Saturday

 Contact Coach Fein:

-Mickey Fein enters his sixth season at Lafayette and fourth as the offensive coordinator.
+Mickey Fein enters his sixth season at Lafayette and fifth as the offensive coordinator.
 Fein served as the passing game coordinator in 2008 and continues to oversee the quarterbacks and wide receivers.

 During his time at Lafayette, the Leopard quarterbacks have employed a precision passing game.
 Fein's signal callers account for four of the top six performances for single-season completion percentage and three of the top five in career completion percentage.